 Buying back candies from your kids: either in money or in exchange of an activity they have been dreaming of.
 That teach them that choose what they eat in life.
 Being truly mindful, would you eat these candies or would you choose something else (that might not be in your Halloween stash)?

-Having your kids pay a tax on their candies: for X candies they keep, they have to give away X, or give you X (if you’d like to eat some!).
+Having your kids pay a tax on their candies: for X candies they keep, they have to give away Y, or give you Z (if you’d like to eat some!).
 A hard truth on how society truly works!

 Saving some as decorations for the Christmas gingerbread house.
 Freeze them for Christmas.

 Throwing it in the trash: sadly, this is called food waste.
 But if you don’t think it is good enough for your own kids, who is it good enough for then?
 No one.
 So discard.
-It is tempted to bring it to the office, or donate it to some charity, but is that really what people in need deserve?
-A middle grown could be to donate them as part of a more balanced grocery order.
-For you to decide depending on how you see the situation.
+It is tempting to bring it to the office, or donate it to some charity, but is that really what people in need deserve?
+A middle ground could be to donate them as part of a more balanced grocery order.
+It is for you to decide depending on how you see the situation.